-Alternatively, U.S. Holders can avoid the interest charge on excess distributions or gain relating to the securities by making a mark-to-market election with respect to the securities, provided that the securities constitute "marketable stock."
+Alternatively, U.S. Holders can avoid the interest charge on excess distributions or gain relating to the securities by making a markto-market election with respect to the securities, provided that the securities constitute "marketable stock."
 "Marketable stock" is, generally, stock that is "regularly traded" on certain U.S. stock exchanges or on a foreign stock exchange that meets certain conditions.
 For these purposes, the securities are considered regularly traded during any calendar year during which they are traded, other than in de minimis quantities, on at least 15 days during each calendar quarter.
 Any trades that have as their principal purpose meeting this requirement will be disregarded.
 Our securities are listed on Nasdaq, which is a qualified exchange for these purposes.
-Consequently, if our Class A Shares remain listed on Nasdaq and are regularly traded, and you are a U.S. Holder of securities, we expect the mark-to-market election would be available to you if we are a classified as a PFIC.
+Consequently, if our Class A Shares remain listed on Nasdaq and are regularly traded, and you are a U.S. Holder of securities, we expect the mark-tomarket election would be available to you if we are a classified as a PFIC.
 Each U.S. Holder should consult its tax advisor as to the whether a mark-to-market election is available or advisable with respect to the securities.

 A U.S. Holder that makes a mark-to-market election must include in ordinary income for each year an amount equal to the excess, if any, of the fair market value of the securities at the close of the taxable year over the U.S. Holder's adjusted tax basis in the securities.
 An electing holder may also claim an ordinary loss deduction for the excess, if any, of the U.S. Holder's adjusted basis in the securities over the fair market value of the securities at the close of the taxable year, but this deduction is allowable only to the extent of any net mark-to-market gains for prior years.
-Gains from an actual sale or other disposition of the shares will be treated as ordinary loss to the extent of any net mark-to-market gains for prior years.
+Gains from an actual sale or other disposition of the securities will be treated as ordinary income, and any losses incurred on a sale or other disposition of the shares will be treated as an ordinary loss to the extent of any net mark-to-market gains for prior years.
 Once made, the election cannot be revoked without the consent of the IRS, unless the securities cease to be marketable.